 But what about the not-so-kind words?
 What about the hurtful things we say?
 Do we not think they have equal, if not more, power to affect someone’s day (or life???)
 They do!
 Think about it.
 I remember three words I heard, that were not even spoken TO me, and they are as profound and meaningful today as they were the day I heard them.

 So please, choose your words carefully.
 Tell those you love, that you love them – and do it often.
-Tell your children that you love them and are proud of them, whether they are attorneys or garbage men.
+As published on Jensen Family Law website, tell your children that you love them and are proud of them, whether they are attorneys or garbage men.
 And tell them often.
 Smile.
 Be kind.
 Don’t roll your eyes.
 Don’t talk behind people’s backs.
 It’s not very nice.
 And forgive, always.

 People may not remember what you did for them, but they will ALWAYS remember how you made them feel.
 (Always)